 Luxury

 By understanding the psychological effects of checkered patterns, you can make informed design decisions that create the desired atmosphere in your space.
-To truly envision how these patterns will transform your environment, try our cutting-edge Augmented Reality (AR) tool, which allows you to visualize your chosen tiles in your own space.
+To truly envision how these patterns will transform your environment, try our cutting-edge Augmented Reality (AR) tool, which allows you to visualize your chosen tiles in your own space and experiment with different styles before making a final decision.